Fremont and Elkhorn Valley Railroad: Route details

 In 2011 the FEVR was in danger of closing and, the line and locomotives were sold to a company promising to repair the line to Hooper.
 Unfortunately this was not the case and, the railroad shut down anyway.
 The line laid dormant from 2012 until May 2021 when the track materials were sold and the line was pulled up southbound from Hooper to Fremont.

 Fremont Dinner Train

 The Fremont Dinner Train was a privately owned dinner train for which FEVR provided track and locomotive with operating crews; it traveled on Friday and Saturday nights and Sunday afternoons.
 It began service on the FEVR track in October 1988, shortly after the Pathfinder Dinner Train left.
 The dinner train cars were built in the 1940s and '50s.
 Meals were catered rather than cooked on the train.
 The Fremont Dinner Train ceased operations in October 2012 and was moved to Baldwin City, Kansas (now known as the Kansas Belle Dinner Train).
+This operation would cease in 2024, after 4 years of inactivity due to the COVID-19 pandemic.